ecki/docs.milagro.io-english/index.md

 In a app-centric or IoT device Internet scale deployment where millions of clients connect to clouds hosting array of micro services on one specific domain, the pressing challenge is to mutual authenticate millions of clients programmed to securely connect to a static domain.

 PKI can't fulfil this requirement.
-Technically and commercially, PKI didn't just fail browser based end user certificate deployments - PKI failed to get to the launch pad.
+Technically and commercially, PKI didn't just fail for browser based end user certificate deployments - PKI failed to get to the launch pad.

 There is no initiative or technical development currently under development in the PKI ecosystem that can fix its legion of issues to make it suitable for these deployment scenarios.

 It's time for action.
 It's time for something new.

-## Enter Milagro
+## REFERENCES